glopezep/arithmetic-calculator/README.md

 ## Stack
 - Fronted: Typescript, Node.js, Vue 3, Nuxt 3, Tailwind.
 This project is deployed in vercel for production.

-- Backend: Go, GORM. this project is based on lambda functions for production.
+- Backend: Go. this project is based on lambda functions for production.

 ## Architecture